Leanne251/Portfolio1/posts/environment-variables-and-deployment.md

 &nbsp;
 - Create your Heroku local branch at the top level - where your repo sits!
-- You can follow the commands on Heroku: git init ⇒ `heroku git:remote -a your-root-folder =>` then `git add .`, `git commit -m “message”`
+- You can follow the commands on Heroku: `git init` ⇒ `heroku git:remote -a your-root-folder ` => `git add .` => `git commit -m “message”`
 - You can view your Heroku branch `git remote -v`
 - Now, you need to push to a subtree, as you only want your backend folder to go to the branch.
-- Use this command: `git subtree push --prefix your-folder-name heroku master`, where all you replace if your-folder-name, with what it is!
+- Use this command: `git subtree push --prefix your-folder-name heroku master`, where all you replace is your-folder-name, with what it is.
 - This should get your folder deployed 🤞
 - You can continue pushing to github for local changes you want to save and push to the subtree when you are ready to deploy.
+\
 &nbsp;
-\

 ![Screen shot of Heroku Deployment](https://res.cloudinary.com/leanne251/image/upload/c_scale,w_800/v1651589905/Blog/heroku_local_ydjycv.png "Screen shot of Heroku Deployment")
 \